evannilaz-zz/artrium-code/README.md

 # Artrium Code
 ### Interactive Editor for Web, for [Samsung SW Contest](https://www.juniorsoftwarecup.com/Contest/About).

+## Acknowledgements
+As you download the file you've edited, your browser may say that 'This kind of file can harm your computer' or else.
+It is safe to download, your browser is just warning you because it's the file from the Internet.
+The content of it is just a code you've edited.
+One more, after 10 seconds, the download will not be available.
+By the way, you can delete your files by right-clicking on them.

 ## Necessary Features
 - [ ] Brackets/Quotes Autocomplete
 - [X] File Manager (explorer)